 Key Takeaways

-Sleep apnea is a common sleep disorder in the U.S., affecting 10% to 30% of adults.
-Sleep apnea is commonly treated using positive airway pressure (PAP) therapy , which can be in the form of continuous positive airway pressure (CPAP), bi-level positive airway pressure (BiPAP), or a newer form called adaptive servo-ventilation (ASV).
+Sleep apnea is a common sleep disorder in the U.S., affecting 10 to 30% of adults.
+While sleep apnea is commonly treated using positive airway pressure (PAP) therapy – either continuous positive airway pressure (CPAP) or bi-level positive airway pressure (BiPAP) – a newer form of treatment called adaptive servo-ventilation (ASV) may be more effective for some patients.

-Adaptive servo-ventilation (ASV) machines monitor a person’s breathing while they sleep and deliver customized air pressure to stabilize breathing .
-The main difference between ASV and CPAP machines is that ASV machines deliver air pressure dynamically, adjusting according to the person’s breathing patterns, whereas CPAP machines deliver a set level of air pressure throughout the night.
-Each device has specific benefits depending on the type of sleep apnea.
+Adaptive servo-ventilation (ASV) machines monitor a person’s breathing while they sleep to deliver customized air pressure that stabilizes breathing .
+The main difference between ASV and CPAP machines is that ASV machines deliver air pressure dynamically, automatically adjusting according to the person’s breathing patterns, while CPAP machines deliver a set level of air pressure throughout the night.
+For patients who have central sleep apnea, ASV could be the better treatment option.

-Sometimes, these problems resolve on their own as the person becomes accustomed to the CPAP device.
-However, for people who continue to experience central apneic events, ASV can encourage a more regular breathing pattern.
-By lowering the air pressure when the person is breathing normally, the ASV machine helps avoid situations in which the brain decides to stop breathing based on the low levels of carbon dioxide in the blood.
-Since ASV also delivers air mechanically, it also helps treat obstructive sleep apnea events .
+Sometimes, these problems resolve once the patient becomes accustomed to the CPAP device.
+However, if central apneic events continue, ASV can encourage a more regular breathing pattern.
+Because it adjusts the air pressure to the appropriate level based on the person’s breathing patterns, it can help avoid brain confusion.
+In addition, because ASV also delivers air mechanically, it does also help treat OSA events .

 How Do ASV Machines Work?